 Gossip is one such method.
 It is basically a feminine strategy that we use to exclude, judge, or subdue other women.

-For women, gossipping about others can also be a natural extension of thinking about social situations and dynamics a lot.
+For women, gossipping about others can also be a natural extension of thinking about your own own needs as well as observing social situations and dynamics a lot.

 Sometimes, we’re just trying to figure out why we feel a particular way about a person, or what another person is thinking or doing.